flyinghail/gitea-next-version-tag-action/README.md

-# Version Managment
+# Gitea Next Version Tag
-Fetch latest version from tags and increment it based on pull request labels.
+Create the next version tag based on the latest tag.

+**only use for Gitea action**

 Increments based on the given fragment.